martinkaru/yii2-payment/README.md

 - Generates payment forms from transaction objects
 - Handles bank post-back requests

+This is a very basic "low-level" component for implementing payments.
+If you also need functionality for shopping baskets and orders, you might want to look at [opus-online/yii2-ecom](https://github.com/opus-online/yii2-ecom) extension.

 ## Installation
 Define in your `composer.json` the repository and required package.
 ```json